soylent/offstream/README.md

 ## Usage

-Next, add your favorite streamers.
+Once your app is ready, you can add your favorite streamers.

 ```sh
 $ curl -n https://your-app-name.herokuapp.com/streamers -d name=garybernhardt